Website Search

 Find information on spaces, staff, and services.

 “Data means recorded factual material, regardless of the form or media on which it may be recorded, that is commonly accepted in the research community as necessary to validate research findings.
 For example, data may include writings, films, sound recordings, pictorial reproductions, drawings, designs, or other graphic representations, procedural manuals, forms, diagrams, work flow charts, equipment descriptions, data files, statistical records, and other research data.
+This definition pertains to both primary and secondary data.”

 The most common data forms can vary by discipline.
 Below we’ve included examples of some commonly used data across a few broad domains.